203c3ed1/203c3ed1.github.io/content/work/How-to-Be-a-Great-Tech-Leader.md

 ## The Ongoing Journey

-Leadership is a practice, not a destination.
+I used to think that Tech Leader is a role, a milestone, a definitive point and a destination.
+However, the experience I had during the last few years has taught me that it's a journey and we all have to practice along the way regardless of our titles or our roles.

-Reflection: how you’ve grown as a Tech Leader, and what you continue to learn.
+I started by helping others, being responsible and taking full ownership of everything I do.
+Overtime, I gain more experience, knowledge, and I am able to guide other members, becoming a trusted advisor in the team.
+I belive the best way to learn is to do, and the best way to lead is to do it with your team.

-Closing hook: “Being a Tech Leader isn’t about being in front.
+Finally, being a Tech Leader isn’t about being in front.
 It’s about creating a path so others can walk confidently beside you.”